Ph.D., University of Virginia

 South Asian Religions; Religion and Neuroscience

-My teaching and research interests include South Asian religions and the interrelationship between religion and neuroscience.
+My teaching and research interests include South Asian religions as well as the interconnection between religion and neuroscience.

-My ongoing interest in religion and spirituality has led to collaborative interdisciplinary research.
-This research has generated many peer-reviewed publications including: comparative studies on religious and spiritual dispositions of individuals with different medical diagnoses (cancer, traumatic brain injury, stroke, spinal cord injury, epilepsy); research on the religious, spiritual, and personality characteristics of individuals from five local faith traditions; brain imagining (MRI) studies of individuals with traumatic brain injury (TBI) and correlated measures of religiosity, spirituality, transcendence, and empathy; multiple research studies with individuals suffering from TBI using a various measures of neuropsychological function, religiosity, spirituality, and transcendence, with research studies conducted in the U.S. and India.
+My ongoing interest in religion and spirituality has led to collaborative interdisciplinary research, and many peer-reviewed publications including: comparative studies on religious and spiritual dispositions of individuals with different medical diagnoses (cancer, traumatic brain injury, stroke, spinal cord injury, epilepsy); research on the religious, spiritual, and personality characteristics of individuals from five local faith traditions; brain imagining (MRI) studies of individuals with traumatic brain injury (TBI) correlated with measures of religiosity, spirituality, transcendence, and empathy; multiple research studies with individuals suffering from different forms of brain injury or dysfunction to investigate relationships between neuropsychological function, religiosity, spirituality, and transcendence.
+Research studies have been conducted in the U.S. and in India with colleagues from the Indian Institute of Technology (IIT, Kanpur).

-In my research I work with colleagues from Health Professions, Medical School, Psychological Sciences, and Social Work, and with scholars and researchers from other universities both in the U.S. and internationally.
-My diversified academic background (Anthropology, Religious Studies, and Biology) and ongoing commitment to interdisciplinary research make me well positioned to explore interconnections between the humanities, sciences, and social sciences as a way to build a broader multidisciplinary understanding of religion and spirituality in a rapidly globalizing and changing world.
+In my research I work with colleagues from multiple disciplines including scholars and researchers from other universities both in the U.S. and internationally.
+My diversified academic background (Anthropology, Religious Studies, and Biology) and ongoing commitment to interdisciplinary research allow me to explore interconnections between the humanities, sciences, and social sciences and to build a broader multidisciplinary understanding of religion and spirituality in our rapidly globalizing and changing world.

 Courses that I teach cover topics related to religion, spirituality, neuroscience, psychology, environmental ethics, South Asian religions (especially Hinduism and Buddhism), and globalization of yoga and meditation practices.
-Several of my courses are cross-listed with South Asia Studies and East Asian Studies.
-I have been teaching in the Department of Religious Studies at the University of Missouri-Columbia since 2004.
+Several of my courses are cross listed: South Asia Studies, East Asian Studies, Psychological Sciences.

 RS 2930 Religion and Psychological Perspectives